JIC-CSB/dtool/README.rst

 It aims to help in three areas:

 1. Adding structure and meta data to your project and files
-2. Verifying the integrity of the files in your project
+2. Providing programmatic discovery of your data
-3. Creating archives for long term storage
+2. Verifying the integrity of your data

 Design philosophy